ProDev007/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete file == Delete the file betty

 9-firstdirdeletion file == Delete the directory my_first_directory that is in the /tmp directory.

+10-back file == changes the working directory to the previous one, /tmp